antulik/pagelet_rails_demo_app/README.md

 ```

 **Warning!!!** You also should have webserver compatible for streaming like puma, passenger or unicorn (requires special config).

+**Warning!!!** you need to have multiple threads/processes configured in the web server.
+This is required so the page could fetch assets while content is streaming.

 Finally if everything is done right you should see significant rendering speed improvements especially on old browsers, slow network or with cold cache.